grzegorz-aleksander-klementowski/grzegorz-aleksander-klementowski/README.md

 ## 🚀 About Me

 - 👨‍💻 I'm currently focused on advancing my career in information systems management.
-- 🌱 I'm learning SQL and database management to enhance my employability as an entry-level professional.
+- 🌱 I'm learning SQL and database management to enhance my employability as an mid-level professional.
 - 🔭 My goal is to continuously improve my programming and data analysis skills.

 ## 🔧 Technologies and Tools